Raiet-Bekirov/HPDM139_assignment/docs/tutorial.md

 max_ratio_log
 ```

+---

+These are three examples of fairness metrics which can be computed using this toolkit.
 A full list of metrics functions provided by the toolkit is available at `api_reference.md`

 ## 7. Fairness Visualisations

 Visualisations can make fairness issues interpretable.

-### Accuracy by Intersectional Group
+### 7a.
+Accuracy by Intersectional Group

 ```python
 from fairness.visualisation import plot_group_accuracies